 Provide needing children with safe, permanent, loving Christian homes where they will develop into lifelong servants for our Lord Jesus Christ and live as responsible, educated, law abiding citizens with great promise and hope for the future.

 To facilitate, encourage, and publicize the need for foster/adoption/advocacy/mentoring of special needs children as being defined as children who are: over 10 yrs of age, part of a minority group, part of sibling group, affected by mental or physical disabilities, and do not currently have parents to care for them.
 To inspire and educate community members that otherwise would not have considered serving these children in such capacity.
 To coordinate resources for these children that enhance their quality of life and assist them in maximizing their potential for independence while meeting their unique challenges.

 Who We Serve

-We serve abuse, neglected, and abandoned children.
+We serve children who have been abused, neglected, abandoned or rejected.
 These children, who are often “high risk” or harder to place, include: children older than 10 yrs old, sibling groups, minority groups, and children with mental or physical handicaps.

-- Develop a foster supportive residential development that will increase available beds for the special needs foster children in judicial circuit one.
+- Develop a residential development that will increase available beds for the special needs children affected by trauma.

 - Create a pool of resources, both tangible, and non-tangible, that will meet the critical needs of the youth in foster care.

 - Increase the accessibility of these resources to the youth served and their caregivers/advocates.

-- Provide life skill training opportunities that will prepare the children in foster care to be productive citizens when emancipated.
+- Provide life skill training opportunities that will prepare the children to be productive citizens.

 - Generate employment situations that will allow the young adults to remain in the extended foster care system.